Geolykt/EnchantmentsPlus/readme.md

 Craftbukkit support (if you can talk about one) will be ditched rather soon.
 The plugin may no longer run on these Servers in the coming releases.
-We intend on continuing support with SpigotMC, PaperSpigot and any other Server that implements the Bukkit API
+We intend on continuing support with Spigot, Paper and any other Server that implement the Bukkit API
 <br>
 Got a question?
 Need help or want to discuss changes?
 Then feel free to DM me via discord: tristellar#9022.
-Issues however should be reported here so forkers can profit from them being public
+Issues however should be reported here so forkers can profit from them being public, but It'S the best if at least someone knows exploits or bugs so they can be fixed.

-It also only intends to support 1.16.2 and newer versions when the time comes.
+It also only intends to support 1.16.3 and newer versions when the time comes.

 # Enchantments+
 ## Description